Table of Contents

 Air filters also need to be changed.
 We recommend replacing flat filters once a month and pleated filters every three months.
 Replacing your air filter is essential as it boosts energy efficiency and indoor air quality.

 A pump within your air conditioner circulates water from the condensate plate.
-The drip pan will overflow if the pump is not operating, just like when your condensate PVC pipe gets clogged.
-If you have a malfunctioning condensate pump, you can buy a new pump from the hardware store.
+The drip pan will overflow if the drain pump is not operating, just like when your condensate PVC pipe gets clogged.
+If you have a malfunctioning condensate pump, you can buy a new one from the hardware store.
 However, getting a new pump requires an expert to install it.

 An overflowing or cracked drip pan, as well as frozen evaporator coils, can also cause water to drip from your unit.
-If your system is operating correctly and the condensate drain pipe is clear, there should not be enough water to overfill the drip pan or cause water damage.
+If your system is operating correctly and the condensate drain pipe is clear, there should not be enough water pressure to overfill the drip pan or cause water damage.
 If you notice water leaking from your air conditioner, you want to be sure the drip pan is clear.

 Freon is hazardous to your health and to the ozone layer.
 If you want to know if your air conditioner is leaking freon, here are some of the things you may observe: